Basic Four of Accessibility‹ Back

 Semantic (Heading) Structure

 Documents of any length typically will include headings and sub-headings to visually represent sections of a paper.
-However, to make them accessible to students using a screen reader, you need to label them as Heading 1, Heading 2, or Heading 3 using the Styles Pane in Microsoft Word.
-This structure communicates this structure and allows your students to quickly browse a document and find information.
+However, to make them accessible to students using a screen reader, you need to label them as Heading 1, Heading 2, or Heading 3 using the appropriate tool for the application, such as the Styles Pane in Microsoft Word.
+This communicates this structure to assistive technology and allows your students to quickly browse a document and find information.

 It’s important to make sure that your headings are structured logically.
-Heading 1 is for major sections, Headings 2 is for a sub-heading, and Heading 3 for sub-sub sections, etc.
+Heading 1 is for major sections, Heading 2 is for a sub-heading, and Heading 3 for sub-sub sections, etc.

 List styles refers to information that should be read in sequence.
 Typically, this is anything represented by a numbered sequence or a bulleted list.
-In order for a screen-reader to recognize a sequence and communicate that to the student, you’ll need to make sure to format these types of lists using the styles menu in Word.
+In order for a screen-reader to recognize a sequence and communicate that to the student, you’ll need to make sure to format these types of lists using the appropriate tool for the application, such as the styles menu in Word.
 Using hyphens or numbering them manually will not communicate to a student listening to this document that this is a numbered or bulleted list.
+To better understand, watch our video Reading Lists with a Screen Reader.

 Because tables are typically used to represent data, a screen reader will want to represent any information set in a table that way, so it is important to only use tables for formatting data and not for aesthetic placement on a page.
-Also, make sure that your header row is set in the Table Formatting ribbon so that the reader can communicate the data in that table to the student and that you have designated it to repeat on all pages.
+Also, make sure that your header row and/or first columns are set as headings using the appropriate tool for the application, such as the Table Formatting ribbon in Word.
+This way, the reader can communicate the data in that table to the student.
+To better understand, watch our video, How a Table is Read by a Screen Reader.

 Individuals with visual disabilities may have trouble distinguishing colored text.
 Therefore, don’t use color for emphasis or to convey meaning, and if you do use colored text, make sure that the text has enough contrast to be seen.
 Colors that are too light may not be visible to many readers.
 This is especially important when you create links, as sometimes the links are auto-colored too lightly.